JBroks/unicornattractor_issue_tracker/README.md

 - [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo section of this README files;

-- [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;
+- [Multi Devices Mockup Generator](https://techsini.com/multi-mockup/) - Online tool was used to display the project on various devices;

 - [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes;